-- Patient feels confident and trustful enough to relate the problem to the student. - Student is sensitive, accepting, and knowledgeable enough to understand the patient and their problems. - Student, patient and preceptor work toward a solution to the problem, which is mutually agreeable to all.
+- The patient feels confident and trustful enough to relate the problem to the student. - The student is sensitive, accepting, and knowledgeable enough to understand the patient and their problems. - The student, patient and preceptor work toward a solution to the problem, which is mutually agreeable to all.